5 Smart Tips for Soundproofing Windows

 Acoustic caulk readily bonds with most window frame and wall material, including wood and drywall.
 More flexible than regular silicone caulk, acoustic caulk won’t shrink or form new cracks over time as you operate your windows; it’s also ultra-durable, lasting for several years before requiring re-caulking.
 Though most often white, acoustic caulk is available in various colors; some products turn clear as they dry, while others remain their original color but can be painted to match the color of interior walls.

-4. Hang sound-dampening curtains.
+4. Hang sound-dampening curtains to block sound.

 5. Install double-cell shades.